ids-s1-21/project-The_mathematicians/data/README.md

 - `City`: The city where the Olympics game was hosted.
 - `Sport`: The type of sport that the athlete participated.
 - `Event`: The event where the athlete took part.
+- `Medel`: The medal obtained by the athlete in the event.
+"NA" indicates no medal.